J-Baldovino/AppsProgramTest/README.md

 Login info: N/A

 Other requriments:
-1. Upheaval needs to be downloaded to view the font correctly.(https://www.dafont.com/upheaval.font) 1.1.
-Download upheaval zip
+1. Upheaval needs to be downloaded to view the font correctly.(https://www.dafont.com/upheaval.font).
+Download upheaval zip.
-        1.2.
 Right click on upheavtt.ttf file and "install for all users"

 Instrcutions for Running the code:
   MAIN SCREEN